taehyounpark/queryosity/docs/home/design.md

 # Design goals

+`queryosity` is aims to achieve the following:

-- **Clear interface.** Use a clear high-level abstraction layer with modern C++ syntax to specify even the most complex actions.
+- **Clear interface.** Use a clear abstraction layer with modern C++ syntax to describe even the most complex analyses.
-- **Customizable actions.** Support for inputs and outputs of any type and arbitrary execution, such as custom dataset formats, column definitions, and query algorithms.
+- **Customizable actions.** Support for custom datasets and queries, as well as arbitrary computations in-between.
-- **Sensitivity analysis.** Systematic variations of an analysis are automatically propagated and simultaneously processed within one dataset traversal.
+- **Sensitivity analysis.** Systematic variations within an analysis are automatically propagated and simultaneously processed.
-- **Computational efficiency.** Dataset actions are performed for an entry only if needed.
+- **Computational efficiency.** Actions are performed for an entry only when required.
 Dataset traversal is multithreaded.

-# Non-goals
+It does *not* strive to be well-suited for:

-- Columnar analysis.
+- Array-wise, i.e. columnar, analysis.
 Being **designed to handle arbitrary data types**, the dataset traversal is **inherently row-wise**.
-If an analysis can be expressed as array actions, then libraries with an index-based API (and SIMD support) will be better-suited (and faster).
+If an analysis consists mainly of bulk operations on arrays, then libraries with an index-based API (and SIMD support) will be better-suited (and faster).
-- Best-ever speed.
-One can expect **overall performance** to be **comparable to other frameworks**; some benchmarks are available [here](https://github.com/iris-hep/adl-benchmarks-index).
-If there is a (not array-wise) workflow that is significantly lacking in speed, please submit an issue on GitHub.